All Episodes

 It's about giving y'all entertainment education.

-Helps me live my old life of you know being uh working for the government.
+Me live my old life of you know being uh working for the government.

-Uh it's crazy, bro.
+Uh, it's crazy, bro.

 It's it's wild.

-So yeah, it's it's wild, man.
+So, yeah, it's it's wild, man.

-But you know, this is not new for Sudan.
+Uh, it always sucks, but you know, this is not new for Sudan.

-This has been, you know, if you guys remember Sudan used to be one country, and then there was a war, a civil war there, and it split into North and South Sudan.
+This has been, you know, if you guys remember, Sudan used to be one country, and then there was a war, a civil war there, and it split into North and South Sudan.

-Sudan used to be the biggest country in Africa, but now it's not uh because of that war.
+Sudan used to be the biggest country in Africa, but now it's not because of that war.

-So, you know, it's it's it's it's a war torn country.
+So, you know, it's a war-torn country.

-It's kind of how it is how it is, unfortunately.
+It's kind of how it is, unfortunately.

-Um yeah, guys, like the video, subscribe to the channel.
+But yeah, guys, like the video, subscribe to the channel.

-Uh I'll catch you guys on the next episode of Fed.
+I'll catch you guys on the next episode of Fed.

-Hope you guys enjoyed that one, man.
+I hope you guys enjoyed that one, man.

 Very informative.

-Timestamps will be in very soon.
+Time stamps will be in very soon.

 Love y'all.